jonathanmorgan/python_utilities/README.md

 ### Option 2: latest from github

-Clone this repository and place it somewhere in your PYTHON\_PATH, including the base "python\_utilities" directory.
-The easiest way to use these libraries with a Django site is to clone this repository into the site's folder alongside other applications, so these utilities are a part of the same python path as other django apps.
+Clone this repository ( [https://github.com/jonathanmorgan/python_utilities.git](https://github.com/jonathanmorgan/python_utilities.git) ) and place it somewhere in your PYTHON\_PATH, including the base "python\_utilities" directory.
+The easiest way to use these libraries with a Django site is to clone this repository into the site's project folder (where `manage.py` lives) alongside other applications, so these utilities are a part of the same python path as other django apps.
 These utilities are used by other of my django applications, as well.
 They can also be used outside of django.

 Dependencies are listed below.
 You can install them individually, or you can just use the `requirements*.txt` files, which lists them all out, to install them all at once using pip.
 The command to install base packages, without database-specific support: